Leave Aside Regular Holidays: Try Something Unique and Offbeat

 If the tribal trip is around Shivratri, one can also be a part of the main Bhil festival known as Baneshwar.
 This festival is celebrated with traditional songs and dance, raslila, magic shows, campfires and fair.
 The tribal tour can have extra shades of bright colours if you experience such festivities.
 Other occasions celebrated by Bhils are Holi and Dussera.

 Tribal tours in proximity to Bhil areas also make travellers experience their dress patterns and food habits.
 Bhil woman wear traditional saris and ghagra where the menfolk wear long frocks, pyjamas and colourful turban.
 Both the gender wear brass ornaments.

-Travellers can also find out their dietary preferences like they are mostly vegetarian and consume meat and fish on special occasions.
+Traveler can also find out their dietary preferences like they are mostly vegetarian and consume meat and fish on special occasions.
 The Bhils are expert in art and sculpture.
-Travellers can easily procure clay horses, elephants tigers and idols, sculpted by Bhil people.
+Travelers can easily procure clay horses, elephants tigers and idols, sculpted by Bhil people.
 These artwork are sold at exorbitant prices in shops and emporiums.

 Further Reading –

 Read some of our other interesting post on cultural heritage of these tribal communities of India-

 - Gujarat Tribal Tour – A Dive Into Centuries Old Traditions, Culture & Lifestyle